Jönssonligan spelar högt

-Jönssonligan spelar högt (English: The Johnson Gang at High Stakes) is a Swedish film about the gang Jönssonligan made in 2000.
+Jönssonligan spelar högt ('The Johnson Gang at High Stakes') is a Swedish film about the gang Jönssonligan made in 2000.

 Plot

 Dynamit-Harry and Vanheden have left the criminal life behind them.
 Together with Harry's wife they are managing a small company together AB Alltjänst (roughly General Servicing Ltd).
 But when Sickan's maternal grandmother suspects that Wall-Enberg is shutting down theaters like La Scala they contact Sickans brother Sven-Ingvar "Sivan" Jönsson who has a plan.
 They are going to steal a computer floppy disc with bank account numbers worth 60 billion kronor.